2 Samuel 15 – Absalom’s Rebellion

 ii.
 We learn a lot from Ittai’s demonstration of loyalty.

-· Ittai did it when David was down.
+· Ittai was loyal when David was down.

-· Ittai did it knowing that the fate of David became his fate.
+· Ittai was loyal knowing that the fate of David was now his fate.

 iv.
 We must determine that wherever Jesus is, we will be also.
-He lives in the heavenlies, so will we be.
-He is with His church, so will we be.
-He is busy in His work, so will we be.
-He is with children, so will we be.
+Jesus lives in the heavenlies, so will we be.
+Jesus is with His church, so will we be.
+Jesus is busy in His work, so will we be.
+Jesus is with His children, so will we be.

 e.
 Toward the way of the wilderness: Many years before, David left the safety of Saul’s palace to live as a fugitive.
 Those years in the wilderness prepared David to be king.
 God sent David out into the wilderness to continue the same work in his life.